Countryside & park walks

 Take in the beautiful countryside and explore the nature and wildlife near you

-Nestled in the rolling hills of the Kent Downs, is the medieval village of Wye.
+Nestled in the rolling hills of the Kent Downs, is the medieval village of Wye, a short 15-minute train journey from Canterbury West.
 Enjoy a stroll through the pretty village and along the North Downs Way to the Wye National Nature Reserve (NNR), a protected habitat brimming with wildflowers, over 20 species of orchids and rare butterfly species.
 You'll also find the Devil’s Kneading Trough - one of Kent’s must-see beauty spots.
 Enjoy stunning, panoramic views of this famous steep-sided dry valley.
-After wandering through the village, enjoy an outdoor feast at The Tickled Trout, a charming Kentish inn just a minute's walk from Wye station - it’s the perfect pit-stop!
+After wandering through the village, enjoy a feast at The Tickled Trout, a charming Kentish inn just a minute's walk from Wye station - it’s the perfect pit-stop!

 Petts Wood and Hawkwood

 Just 13 miles from London, Petts Wood and Hawkwood feel like a real escape.
 Both are managed by the National Trust, Petts Wood consists of 50 acres of natural woodland, whilst Hawkwood is mainly green pasture with cows and sheep busy grazing and stunning views!
 Plenty of space for children to run around and for grown-ups to take deep breaths of fresh air and reconnect with nature.
-Petts Wood, Chislehurst and St Mary Cray Stations are all a short walk away.
+Petts Wood, Chislehurst and St Mary Cray Stations are all a short walk away, so you can hop on a train and explore the area in no time!

 The Wateringbury Rail Trail

 Wateringbury is one of several Upper Medway Valley villages situated around the River Medway.
-This 1.8 mile circular walk (with optional 2.9 mile extension) starts and ends at Wateringbury station, taking in Bow Bridge and the beautiful countryside of the surrounding area with glimpses of life along the banks of the river where Kingfishers can often be seen and otters are sometimes spotted.
+This 1.8 mile circular walk (with optional 2.9 mile extension) starts and ends at Wateringbury station, which is also a popular Grade II listed building due to its Tudor style architecture.
+Exit the station, beginning this trail by taking in Bow Bridge and the beautiful countryside of the surrounding area with glimpses of life along the banks of the river where Kingfishers can often be seen and otters are sometimes spotted.
 This walk also has lovely views over the Medway Valley, providing plenty of opportunities for a rest and to enjoy a picnic lunch.

-Mote Park is right in the middle of Maidstone so it’s really easy to find with a number of entrances all around the town.
+Take the train to either Maidstone East or West to visit Mote Park, which is right in the middle of town so it’s really easy to find with a number of entrances all around the town.
 With many walking paths and trails Mote Park covers 450 acres of grassland, heathland and woodland and even a 30-acre lake fed by the River Len.
 Enjoy a picnic with a view and grab an ice cream from the café.

-A popular space for people in and around Tunbridge Wells, featuring a Victorian garden, meadows, and wild grassy slopes.
+A popular space for people in and around Tunbridge Wells, and only a short 15-minute from Tunbridge Wells station, Dunorlan Park features a Victorian garden, meadows, and wild grassy slopes.
 Dunorlan Park has a stream running through it with a series of pools at various points as well as the large lake offering views across the Weald of Kent.
 Take a picnic to the park or wander into the town and grab a freshly baked cake from The Cake Shed on The Pantiles.

 Haysden Country Park

-Close to Tonbridge town centre, 15 minutes’ walk from the station, the park covers an area of about 160 acres in the Medway Valley.
+Take the train to Tonbridge to visit this local gem that's only a 15-minute walk from the station.
+The park covers an area of about 160 acres in the Medway Valley.
 It has a range of habitats such as the River Medway, grassland, freshwater lakes, marshland, woodland and lots of walking paths and trails.
 The site is designated as a local Nature Reserve.
 You can walk through woodland with streams and ponds alongside Barden Lake, which is popular with bird and wildlife enthusiasts.
 Kent Wildlife Trust recognise it as a 'Site of Nature Conservation Interest' a great place for a picnic and to watch the water wildlife and birds.

 Otford to Wrotham

 This is a lovely walk between the pretty Kent villages of Otford and Wrotham along the North Downs Way.
-This walk gives you the chance to really explore and discover your local area with its far-reaching views and stunning woodland and countryside.
+This walk gives you the chance to really explore and discover the local area with its far-reaching views and stunning woodland and countryside.
+There are Southeastern stations in both villages for those that don't fancy the walk back.
 Just 30 minutes from London, at the foot of the North Downs, Otford sits on a stretch of the ancient Pilgrims Way.
 It is a picturesque Kent village complete with iconic duck pond which acts as a quirky roundabout.
 Surrounded by open fields and Kentish countryside with a pretty high street.
 Otford village is a short walk to the left of the train station and the North Downs Way is to the right.
 Don't forget to stop off for a well-deserved drink in The Bull's beer garden!

 Sydenham Hill Wood

 Sydenham Hill Wood in Dulwich was once part of the ancient Great North Wood and has a unique mix of new and ancient woodland.
 Look out for the Victorian folly hidden in the wood and one of the trails was a part of the old railway line.
-Between Sydenham Hill and West Dulwich stations, this is an easy walk and includes several footpaths and over 200 species of trees and flowering plants.
+Situated between Sydenham Hill and West Dulwich stations, this is an easy walk and includes several footpaths and over 200 species of trees and flowering plants.
 The area is also a nature reserve so there is a host of wildlife to see too.
 Before heading back to the station, stop by the popular Wood House gastro pub.
-Sat at the top of Sydenham Hill, The Wood House has a large outdoor kitchen and bar, and is the perfect stop to soak up the sun with a cold drink.
+Sat at the top of Sydenham Hill, The Wood House is a lovely pub boasting a large outdoor kitchen and bar, and is the perfect stop to soak up the sun with a cold drink.
 (Image credit: visitlondon)

 Brixton to Herne Hill

-Start in the multi-cultural Brixton, wander through Windrush square – named to recognise the important contribution of the African Caribbean community to the area.
+Start in the multi-cultural Brixton, wander through Windrush square – named to recognise the important contribution of the African Caribbean community to the area and only 5 minutes from the station.
+You can also catch a movie at the iconic Ritzy Picturehouse!
 A 10-minute walk from the square, Brockwell Park is a sprawling 50 acres of undulating green space.
-With wooded sections to floral beds and wide-open expanses, Brockwell Park is a great spot for walking, resting and soaking up the springtime sun.
+With wooded sections to floral beds and wide-open expanses, Brockwell Park is a great spot for walking, resting and soaking up the sunshine.
 Take a picnic and admire the city views or grab a bite to eat from the café at the top of the hill.
-This easy walk ends at Herne Hill which is located on the north side of the park.
+This easy walk ends at Herne Hill which is located on the north side of the park, just a short distance from Herne Hill station.

-Follow the great River Thames on this circular walk that starts from Gravesend Station.
+Follow the great River Thames on this circular walk that starts from Gravesend Station which is serviced by our high speed line.
 Follow the river as you take in the scenery and nature at the pace you want.
 Visit the Cliffe Pools RSPB Nature Reserve which boasts a beautiful remote landscape where you can spot a whole host of wildlife, great for bird watching.
 Whilst you’re there check out Cliffe Fort, this majestic fort was built in the mid-nineteenth century as a defence against the invasion of London via the Thames estuary.
 If you fancy a nice beer garden then check out The Windmill Tavern in the local town, with a large garden with plenty of seating you’ll be sure to treat yourself to a nice meal and a drink before you head home.

-We are taking extra steps to help you travel with confidence.
+With enhanced cleaning procedures and hand sanitiser points at busy stations, we'll help you to travel with confidence.
 Please plan ahead and check before you travel.
 Find out more.